skysnyder17/f32-and-f64-matrix-multiplication/README.md

 This implementation uses the `numba.njit` decorator to JIT-compile the `gemm` function and also uses `numba.prange` to parallelize the outer loop for faster execution on multi-core CPUs.

-Overall, these scripts provide a basic implementation of a general matrix multiplication function in Python, along with test cases for validating the correctness of the implementation.